documenting the disparate lives of 3 uganda teens

 It was mixed.
 Sometimes I’d feel like, ‘Wow, they’re very young.’
 Other times, I’d go to photograph in a familiar scene and think, ‘I’m having fun myself!’
 It wasn’t me documenting the young people; it was me documenting the people of Uganda.
 We are a country that’s mostly young people.
 Once in a while, you see a really old person, but you don’t connect much with them because it’s mostly a young people country.
 For me, trying to narrow it down to teenagers was the best I could do; with over 78% of the country under age 30, I felt like I wouldn’t be able to tell a very specific story with anyone older.
 As you grow older, life can go very different ways and it’s hard to describe that.

-Since you were trying to photograph each of the kids’ day-to-day lives, did you have to give them any direction?
+Since you were trying to photograph each of the teens' day-to-day lives, did you have to give them any direction?

 Latif and Irene — those images were easy.
 They were really used to photos and everything just happened naturally.
 I told them not to look at me, ‘Just go about your life and I’ll be a fly on the wall.
 Don’t mind me.’
 It worked really well because they’re used to these things.
 With Aidah, it was initially quite hard and I spent a lot of time with her.
 She was very shy and reserved, and for me to come in from the city and say, “This is what I’m doing” was difficult.
 It took a few times of going back and just chatting, trying to get into her life, meeting her friends.
 I think those first short visits helped a lot, and she was comfortable by the third visit.